sambergo/tollo/README.md

 # Tollo

-Tollo is an IPTV terminal UI player with fuzzy search written in Rust.
+Tollo is an IPTV terminal UI player for Linux with fuzzy search written in Rust.

 ![tollo](./img/tollo.png)